- General Information

 If you are riding in a Pace Vanpool, you may sign up to have your monthly premium deposited directly into your Vanpool account.
 To sign up, you must provide your 4-5 digit Pace Vanpool account number.
 If the amount you choose does not directly match your monthly bill amount from Pace, they will either mail you a bill for the remainder or credit your account with a positive balance.
 For more information about vanpools, review the information on the Pace web site .

 Changes (including new enrollments, drops, or skipping a month) may be made to your transit benefit throughout the year.
-Forms are due by the 5th of the month in which you wish to make the change.
-Forms received after the 5th will be processed the following month.
-Please fill out the applicable form below as soon as you determine that you would like to make a change or enroll in the program.
+Submissions are due by the 5th of the month in which you wish to make the change.
+Submissions received after the 5th will be processed the following month.
+Please submit the transit request on UKG Pro to make a change or enroll in the program and upload the Transit Benefit Election Form with your submission.
+Click here to view UKG Pro submnission steps.

 FREQUENTLY ASKED QUESTIONS